ailisc97/Milestone_project_four/README.md

 > As a Returning User, I want to see new courses and products by filters.

 Users who set up an account would want search the blog and the comments for reviews on the products.
-> As a Frequent user, I want write a blog on my fitness course.
 > As a Frequent user, I want comment on other peoples blog.

 ### Design